Collabios Logo

 The data behind UGC is compelling enough that it has shifted how marketing teams allocate their creative budgets.
 Here are the numbers that drive the shift.

-Ad performance: UGC-based ads generate 4 times higher click-through rates than traditional branded creative.
-They also see 50% lower cost-per-click on average across Meta and TikTok ad platforms.
+Ad performance: UGC-based ads typically generate higher click-through rates than traditional branded creative, and often a lower cost-per-click across Meta and TikTok ad platforms.
 The reason is straightforward — UGC blends into the social feed rather than triggering the ad-avoidance instinct that polished brand content activates.

-Conversion rates: Product pages featuring UGC see conversion rate increases of 15–30% compared to pages with only brand-produced imagery.
+Conversion rates: Product pages featuring UGC tend to convert better than pages with only brand-produced imagery.
 When shoppers see real people using and endorsing a product, the perceived risk of purchase drops significantly.

 Production cost: A single professionally produced brand video can cost $5,000–$50,000 depending on complexity.
 A UGC video covering similar messaging costs $100–$500 from a micro UGC creator.
 Even if only one in five UGC pieces becomes a top performer in your ad account, the cost efficiency is overwhelming.